William Crolly: Archbishop of Armagh

+Rome eventually ordered Irish Catholic bishops to take no part in establishing the colleges, a defeat for Crolly and his liberal sensibilities.

+Crolly founded St Patrick's College, Armagh in 1838 to provide education for young men in his diocese.
+At first it was staffed by diocesan priests until it was taken over by the Vincentian Order / Congregation of the Mission in 1861.

+Death

-He died of cholera in Drogheda, Co.
-Louth, in April 1849.
+He died of cholera in Drogheda, County Louth, in April 1849.
 An obituary notice in The Spectator noting the suddenness of his death recorded that 'his amiable qualities, his charitable bearing, and his moderate and conciliatory political course, secured him universal esteem, and will cause his death to be universally mourned in Ireland.'

-His birthplace in Ballykilbeg, Co.
-Down, is remembered on a blue plaque.
+His birthplace in Ballykilbeg, County Down, is remembered on a blue plaque.